-APU’s social science major prepares students to educate others in the social dynamics that define our lives.
+APU’s Bachelor of Social Science major prepares students to educate others in the social dynamics that define our lives.
 The degree is designed primarily to prepare students to teach social science disciplines (particularly history, political science, geography, economics, and sociology) at the secondary level.
 The coursework provides a solid foundation in macro- and microeconomics, world civilizations, U.S. history, world geography, American government, comparative religions, psychology, and history and politics of the non-Western world.

 The degree provides future teachers with an integrated study of these social sciences that will help develop analytical skill, comparative perspectives, critical judgment, and a thorough knowledge base about the world around them.
 Students integrate their study of social science with a Christian worldview, and evaluate each subject through a lens of biblical principles and ethics.
 Social science majors leave APU equipped to introduce their students to the social disciplines that characterize our world.

 APU also offers a social science concentration for liberal studies majors.

 Pathway from Education to Vocation

 Download the Social Science Major Brochure to learn more about APU’s pathway from education to vocation, including graduate school and career opportunities.

 Is This Major Right for You?

 You’re a social science major if you: